kyma-project/website/src/blog-posts/11-release-notes-06.md

 ### New navigation structure

 The new navigation in the Console provides a more structured content.
 Immediately after you sign in, you can see all the Namespaces in the main content area.
-You also have all the cluster-wide information at hand in the left navigation.
+You also have all the cluster-wide information at hand in the left navigation panel.

 ![](./assets/new-navigation-structure.png)

-### Back end modularization
+### Backend modularization

 As you know, we want Kyma to be highly modular and allow you to plug out any component you don't need during the installation.
 For example, if you have your own Istio, you should be able to decide if you want to install the one Kyma provides.
-This requires some refactoring of the Console back end to ensure proper resiliency in the Console UI.
-In this release, we completed the modularization of the back end and hid it under the feature flag.
-The reason for such an approach was that we need to introduce further changes in the Console UI in the upcoming release.
-The implementation was done based on [this](https://github.com/kyma-project/community/issues/165) decision and the referenced proposal.
+This requires some refactoring of the Console backend to ensure proper resiliency in the Console UI.
+In this release, we completed the modularization of the backend and hid it under the feature flag.
+The reason why it is not enabled by default was that the Console UI still requires resiliency improvements to ensure no errors occur when a certain Kyma component is not installed.
+The backend modularization was done based on [this](https://github.com/kyma-project/community/issues/165) decision and the referenced proposal.

-To quickly switch the Console back end to work in the modular mode, run the following command in the terminal:
+To quickly switch the Console backend to work in the modular mode, run the following command in the terminal:

 ```
 kubectl set env deployment/core-ui-api MODULE_PLUGGABILITY=true -n kyma-system
 ```

+For more details about the introduced changes, read the related [documentation](/docs/0.6/components/console#details-ui-api-layer).

 ### AsyncApi rendering